-Molecular biologist Angelika Schnieke produces genetically modified animals, mainly pigs, for biomedical research: animal models of human diseases, like cancer, and also for xenotransplantation, the transplantation of living cells, tissues or organs from one species to another.
+Molecular biologist Angelika Schnieke is an expert in genetically modified animals, mainly pigs, for biomedical research.
 In the past, she worked on the manufacture of pharmaceutical products in livestock milk, but she is known for one extraordinary scientific achievement: she is the mother of Dolly the sheep, the world’s first animal to be cloned from an adult cell.
-Schnieke, born in Oberhausen (Germany) in 1956, is now Dean of Life Sciences in the Technical University of Munich.

 Why to produce transgenic pigs for biomedical research?

-At the moment you have the mouse model and then you go from the mouse straight to human.
-You have cancer like pancreas cancer which is deadly, so if you go to the doctor and you get a diagnosis, you might have six months to live.
-So what you need is early diagnosis.
-And to develop this early diagnosis (from blood samples or using particular molecular imaging technologies) you can start developing it in the mouse, but you have to test it.
-The pig would be an easy animal in between.
-And also you can do a lot more in a single animal, because the mouse is so small that you need a lot of animals.
+The pig is an easy animal in between humans and mice.
+You can do a lot more in a single pig, because the mouse is so small that you need a lot of animals.
 With pigs, you can follow one animal from very early stages, get blood samples, test if you already have a biomarker for diagnosis and then go to the next stage and just follow it through.

 No, because the market has changed and most of the products are now done in cell cultures.
 At the time when we worked on it, it was not clear if cell cultures could ever produce enough of recombinant proteins, so you can treat all the patients.
 And now the cell cultures have increased, have become more efficient.
 So it is not clear if the animal is really a good choice anymore.